25 Participants Needed

 The trial protocol does not specify if you need to stop taking your current medications.
 However, you cannot be on chronic systemic steroids over 20 mg daily or have used an investigational agent recently.
 It's best to discuss your specific medications with the trial team.

-How is the drug combination of Dostarlimab and Niraparib unique for treating penile cancer?
+What evidence suggests that the combination of Dostarlimab and Niraparib could be effective for penile cancer?

 Principal Investigator